xianzhongfang/MetricDrivenFrame3D/README.md

 ...
 ```

-# Install Third Libraries in Ubuntu 20.04
+## Install Third Libraries in Ubuntu 20.04
 ```console
 sudo apt install gfortran libalglib-dev libblas-dev libcholmod3 libgomp1 minpack-dev petsc-dev
 ```

+## Format transformation
-# The results are stored with binary, can be transformed into ASCII by
+The results are stored with binary, can be transformed into ASCII by
 ```
 ./bin/MetricDrivenFrame3D prog=mat_b2a in_mat=<...> out_mat=<...>
 ```